DarkyShadoW/MongoDB-backup-to-Amazon-S3/README.md

+DarkyShadoW / MongoDB-backup-to-Amazon-S3
-woxxy / MySQL-backup-to-Amazon-S3
+based on woxxy / MySQL-backup-to-Amazon-S3
 =================================

-(This is not really an application, just a manual and some lines of code)
+(This is not really an application, just some lines of code)

 Amazon S3 can be an interestingly safe and cheap way to store your important data.
-Some of the most important data in the world is saved in...
-MySQL, and surely mine is quite important, so I needed such a script.
+The use of MongoDB it's increasing day to day, so I needed such a script.

 If you have a 500mb database (that's 10 times larger than any small site), with the priciest plan, keeping 6 backups (two months, two weeks, two days) costs $0.42 a month ($0.14GB/month).
 With 99.999999999% durability and 99.99% availability.
 Uploads are free, downloads would happen only in case you actually need to retrieve the backup (which hopefully won't be needed, but first GB is free, and over that $0.12/GB).